SquadFM/Squad-Field-Manual/README.md

 ## Tactical Respawning
 - Sometimes it is smarter to die and spawn shift to the next cap, than to sit on a point your team just captured.
 Ideally, leave all enemies on that useless cap point behind while spawn shifting onto the next offensive point.
-- It takes 60 seconds to run 100m in this game with no stamina, so balance that with respawning.
+- Walking 100m takes ~30 seconds and sprinting ~20 seconds, so balance that with respawning.
 Travelling takes time and sometimes you're needed somewhere else immediately.
 - If you're in the middle of nowhere and you need to get back to a FOB, open the console and type Respawn.
 This will kill you and your team will lose a ticket, but you can spawn where you're needed.

 [Back to top](#squad-field-manual)